-Take time to explore Market Square where you will find a number of cafe's, shops and, on Friday's, the Fresh Friday Markets.
+Take time to explore Market Square where you will find a number of cafes and shops.

-If you want to uncover more about St Peter Port's hidden past, there are daily guided walks (during the summer months) with an accredited guide.
+If you want to uncover more about St Peter Port's hidden past, there are daily guided walks during the Spring and Autumn Walking Festivals lead by accredited guides.
 Alternatively, pop into the Guernsey Information Centre where the friendly staff will be able to answer any questions you have and give you suggestions on what you can do on the island.